dogsheep/google-takeout-to-sqlite/README.md

     $ google-takeout-to-sqlite location-history takeout.db ~/Downloads/takeout-20190530.zip

+## Email History

+You can import your emails from your Gmail mbox using this command:

+    $ google-takeout-to-sqlite mbox takeout.db ~/Downloads/gmail.mbox

 ## Browsing your data with Datasette

 Once you have imported Google data into a SQLite database file you can browse your data using [Datasette](https://github.com/simonw/datasette).
 Install Datasette like so: